Glencoe Landscape photography training course

 - Focus stacking and editing

-- During one of the evenings I’ll demonstrate my editing techniques using Lightroom and Photoshop to edit some of the images from that day.
+- Time allowing, during one of the evenings I’ll demonstrate my editing techniques using Lightroom and Photoshop to edit some of the images from that day.

-- Light painting, a fun and exciting after dark light painting session (possibly two) using artificial lights and a drone.
+- Light painting, a fun and exciting after dark light painting session (possibly two) using artificial lights and a drone with lights

 Fitness Level Required: 3/5

 We’ll be working in the mountains, near waterfalls and on beaches.
 This will involve working on uneven ground and some inclines.
 A general level of fitness is required for this workshop.
 Due to the environment of this workshop, a number of locations are not be accessible to wheelchair users.

 - A sturdy tripod is essential for landscape photography

 - Lenses from wide angle to around 70mm.
 Lenses with a filter thread are ideal as these allow the use of filters, some extreme wide angle lenses such as 12-24mm don’t allow the use of conventional filters.

 - A cable release for long exposures is an ideal and inexpensive way of activating your camera shutter

 - Camera rain cover – either a bespoke cover or a simple plastic bag to protect your camera from the element